apache/doris/docs/en/docs/advanced/materialized-index.md

    +--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
    ```

 	In the result of EXPLAIN, you can first see that `VOlapScanNode` hits `advertiser_uv`.
-That is, the query scans the materialized view's data directly.
+That is, the query scans the materialized index's data directly.
 Indicates that the match is successful.

 	Secondly, the calculation of `count(distinct)` for the `user_id` field is rewritten as `bitmap_union_count`.
 That is to achieve the effect of precise deduplication through bitmap.